szhang93/light-pdf-editor/README.md

 ---------------------------
 * Display pdf files with zoom and default scaling
-* Allow rearranging pages, appending images(jpg)/pdf files ..* Can only be done after edits are commited
+* Allow rearranging pages, appending images(jpg)/pdf files
+  * Can only be done after edits are commited
-* Disallow opening large files
+* Disalloopening large files

 Credits:
 ---------------------------